Varsity Cross Country

 NOTE: Within the coach’s discretion, a veterans/upperclassman "probationary period" may be extended, if it the time is not met due to injury or illness, rather than a pure lack of fitness.
 Such medical issues may require documentation by the doctor as requested.

 Please DO NOT HESITATE to email us if you have ANY questions of any sort.
-Your summer training is key to your seasonal success, and it is my job, and my pleasure, to help you adjust as necessary, especially if you are new.
-My email address is email@example.com .
-Please use it whenever necessary.
+Your summer training is key to your seasonal success, and it is our jobs, and our pleasure, to help you adjust as necessary, especially if you are new.

 Head Coach, Matt Gilchrist (703) 861-9642 (C) firstname.lastname@example.org